 - Use Bulk Actions to update any status or comments.

 Note: When bulk updating, the information will be applied to all selected tests.

 After a test executes via the Automation Service, you can categorize any failures from the Test Results page.

 After a test executes via the Tester Community, you can categorize any failures from the Test Results page.

 When selecting the failure type, you can provide additional information in the Failure Category field (up to 250 characters).
 Team members can view the information by hovering over the categorized issue.
 You can also alert a team member by using the Notify Team Member dropdown.
 Doing so sends an email about the issue.

 To remove a failure category from a test, click the Failure Categorization dropdown, then select “Clear Category.”

-If you have any questions, reach out to us at [email protected] or via the chat bubble below.
+If you have any questions, reach out to us at [email protected].

 Updated 5 months ago